Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - This reveals that motor planning involves some cross talk between the two hemispheres.
 ![Figure 8.21](figure8-21.png)
 - Damage to the supplementary motor area (SMA) leads to impaired performance on tasks that require integrated use of both hands and to alien hand syndrome.
-- Alien hand syndrome: a condition where one limb produces a seemingly meaningful action but the person denies responsibility for the action.
+- *Alien hand syndrome*: a condition where one limb produces a seemingly meaningful action but the person denies responsibility for the action.
 - Behaviors such as alien hand syndrome and difficulty performing multiple, parallel motor tasks, such as rubbing your stomach and patting your head, further supports the idea that motor planning is a competitive processing.
 - Differences between posterior parietal cortex and premotor regions
     - Parietal cortex uses an eye-centered reference frame, while premotor regions use an hand-centered reference frame.
     - Parietal cortex is linked to motor intention, while premotor regions are linked to movement execution.
 - Conscious awareness of movement appears to be related to the neural processing of action intention rather than the movement itself.
-- Mirror neurons (MNs): neurons that fire both when an action is observed and when the individual performs the same action.
+- *Mirror neurons (MNs)*: neurons that fire both when an action is observed and when the individual performs the same action.
 ![Figure 8.24](figure8-24.png)
 - The activity of MNs is correlated with a goal-oriented action and is independent of how this information is received.
 - MNs intimately link perception and action, suggesting that our ability to understand the actions of others depends on the neural structures that would be engaged if we were to produce the action ourselves.